clburlison/vendored/README.md

 ### Requires:
 * Apple Command Line Tools (installable with `xcode-select --install`)
-* Python 2.7.
-Not compatible with Python3 at this time.
+* Python 2

 ### Override
-Vendored was created to be customizable.
-As such, it is possbile to override almost every option.
+vendored was created to be customizable.
+As such, it is possible to override almost every option.
 These overrides live in the `config.ini` file.

 The `config.ini` file contains two sections:
-* `[DEFAULT]` which contains the default values and
+* `[DEFAULT]` which contains the default values
-* `[override]` which will override values from the default section.
+* `[override]` which will override values from the default section

 A sample is shown below: